Sieep-Coding/sieep-coding.github.io/src/pages/posts/reteaching-you-supply-and-demand-since-you-forgot.md

 The green line represents the quantity sellers are willing to supply at each price, the red represents the quantity buyers are willing to purchase at each price.

-The equilibrium is the price where the market clears under "free market" conditions.
+The equilibrium is the price where the [market clears](https://en.wikipedia.org/wiki/Market_clearing) under "free [market](https://en.wikipedia.org/wiki/Market_(economics))" conditions.
 Good?
 Let's code it and find the equilibrium.

 ```python
 import matplotlib.pyplot as plt